 Actual Loan Costs

-There can be many fees associated with any loan and Credit Builder Loans are no different.
+There can be many fees associated with any loan and these loans are no different.

 You need to know how much the loan is costing you to make an informed decision on the best option for you.